coolsamson7/velix/README.md

   - [Model driven Forms](https://medium.com/@andreas.ernst7/model-driven-forms-for-flutter-e0535659489a)

-Detailed infromation can be foun din the corresponding [Wiki](https://github.com/coolsamson7/velix/wiki).
+Detailed infromation can be found in the corresponding [Wiki](https://github.com/coolsamson7/velix/wiki).

 Lets get a quick overview on the topics